 6.1.5.
 Indirect Discharges

-In the event that a spill enters into a drainage conveyance system, the Enrollee shall take all feasible steps to prevent discharge of sewage entering into drainage conveyance systems (including flood control channels or structures) to waters of the State by blocking the drainage conveyance system, removing the sewage from the drainage conveyance system, and sanitizing the system in a manner that does not inadvertently impact beneficial uses in the downstream receiving water body.
+In the event that a spill enters into a drainage conveyance system, the Enrollee shall take all feasible steps to prevent discharge of sewage entering into waters of the State by blocking or redirecting the flow in the drainage conveyance system, removing the sewage from the drainage conveyance system, and sanitizing the system in a manner that does not inadvertently impact beneficial uses of the receiving water body.

 6.1.6.
 Water Boards’ Considerations for Discretionary Enforcement